Bomb Threat Made Against Hillsborough Schools Thursday Morning Determined To Not Be Credible

 HILLSBOROUGH COUNTY, Fla.
 (CW44 News At 10) – Parents of children in Hillsborough County Public Schools received an automated message Thursday morning stating an anonymous bomb threat has been made.

-The message that rang phones just before 8am on Thursday says an anonymous message was left stating that a bomb has been left on each each school campus in the Hillsborough County school district.
+The message that rang phones just before 8am on Thursday, February 18, 2021 says an anonymous message was left stating that a bomb has been left on each school campus in the Hillsborough County school district.

-The automated message states that Hillsborough County Sheriff’s Office has swept all schools in the district and the threat was determined to not be credible but they will remain vigilant in identifying the origin of the threat.
+The automated message states that authorities had swept all schools in the district and the threat was determined to not be credible but they will remain vigilant in identifying the origin of the threat.

 The email message reads: